 One of the largest nickel deposits in the world

-The Weda Bay Nickel (WBN) project is an industrial and mining project under development, aiming to recover one of the largest nickel deposits in the world, located on the island of Halmahera in Indonesia.
-WBN has the potential to be a strategic, transformative project for the ERAMET group.
-ERAMET and its partners judge that the conditions for them to consider a final investment decision are not as yet fulfilled, particularly in terms of financing and the definition of the legal and tax framework.
+The Weda Bay Nickel (WBN) project is an industrial and mining project aiming to recover one of the largest nickel deposits in the world, located on the island of Halmahera in Indonesia.
+Its measured, indicated, and inferred resources are valued at more than 9.3 million tons of nickel.

 After the put option exercised by Mitsubishi Corporation in April 2016, ERAMET holds a 100% stake in Strand Minerals Pte Ltd which owns 90% of the Indonesian project and exploration company, PT Weda Bay Nickel.